-A lot of times the driver being overtaken (particularly novice drivers) do not know where to position the car.
-The advice previously given has always been that the slower car stays on the racing line, and it is up to the faster car to find the safest way around.
-This sounds like good advice, and may be more effective in one make type racing, but the CSCC has a wide variety of performance differentials.
+This sounds like good advice, and may be more effective in one make type racing, but most CSCC grids have a wide variety of performance differentials.
 Coupled with pit stops, two driver teams where one driver may be slower and winners' penalties this often means cars are out of their anticipated positions.
-If the car being lapped has better straight-line speed than the car lapping it (consider Mini Vs Mustang!), then if the car being lapped sticks rigidly to the racing line, chances are the faster car will struggle to get past.
-This is where the "old guidance" comes unstuck, therefore follow Motorsport UK rules.
+If the car being lapped has better straight-line speed than the car lapping it (consider Mustang vs. Mini), then if the car being lapped sticks rigidly to the racing line, chances are the faster car will struggle to get past.
+This is where the "old CSCC guidance" comes unstuck, therefore follow Motorsport UK rules.